 The current members of our Compensation Committee are Drs.
 Frank (Chair), Little, Su and Wee.
 Mr. Novich also served on the Compensation Committee during fiscal 2019.
 The Board of Directors has determined that each of Drs.
 Frank, Little, Su and Wee is independent as defined under the Nasdaq Rules and the independence requirements under Rule 10C-1 of the Exchange Act.
 The Compensation Committee evaluates and sets the compensation of our Chief Executive Officer and our other executive officers, and makes recommendations to our Board of Directors regarding the compensation of our directors.
 The Compensation Committee oversees the evaluation of senior management.
 In connection with its oversight and administration of ADI's cash and equity incentive plans, the Compensation Committee authorizes the granting of stock options, RSUs and other stock incentives (within guidelines established by our Board of Directors and in accordance with our Stock Option and Stock-Based Award Grant Date Policies) to our officers.
-In accordance with the terms of our Amended and Restated 2006 Stock Incentive Plan, which we refer to as the 2005 Equity Incentive Plan, the Amended and Restated 2005 Equity Incentive Plan, which were set to as the 2010 Plan (the latter two of which were assumed by us in the Linear Technology acquisition), the Compensation Committee has delegated to our Chief Executive Officer the power to grant and modify options, RSUs and other stock awards to employees who are not executive officers, other senior vice presidents who report to the Chief Executive Officer or directors, subject to specified thresholds, parameters and applicable law.
+In accordance with the terms of our Amended and Restated 2006 Stock Incentive Plan, which we refer to as the 2006 Stock Incentive Plan, the Amended and Restated 2005 Equity Incentive Plan, which we refer to as the 2005 Plan, and the Amended and Restated 2010 Equity Incentive Plan, which we refer to as the 2010 Plan (the latter two of which were assumed by us in the Linear Technology acquisition), the Compensation Committee has delegated to our Chief Executive Officer the power to grant and modify options, RSUs and other stock awards to employees who are not executive officers, other senior vice presidents who report to the Chief Executive Officer or directors, subject to specified thresholds, parameters and applicable law.
 Our Compensation Committee held ten meetings (including by telephone conference) during fiscal 2019.